 Pros:

-• Students can participate in a variety of clubs, extracurricular activities, and after-school programmes at public schools.
+- Students can participate in various clubs, extracurricular activities, and after-school programs at public schools.

-• Children who live in the same district as their friends and neighbours can attend the same school together thanks to public schools.
+- Children who live in the same district as their friends and neighbors can attend the same school together thanks to public schools.

 Cons:

-• Because of the relatively large class sizes in public schools, the amount of individualised attention your child receives from the teachers may be constrained.
+- Because of the relatively large class sizes in public schools, the amount of individualized attention your child receives from the teachers may be constrained.

-• Public schools are frequently criticised for emphasising standardised test prep over a more comprehensive education for their students.
+- Public schools are frequently criticized for emphasizing standardized test prep over a more comprehensive education for their students.

-• Some areas crucial to the development of your child may not receive government support for creative and extracurricular programmes at public schools.
+- Some areas crucial to your child’s development may not receive government support for creative and extracurricular programs at public schools.

-• Public schools don’t always provide programs for students who are academically advanced or who have learning difficulties because of their one-size-fits-all academic curriculum.
+- Public schools don’t always provide programs for academically advanced students or those with learning difficulties because of their one-size-fits-all academic curriculum.

-The pros and cons of charter schools are numerous.
+Between Charter Schools Vs Public Schools, The pros and cons of charter schools are more contrasting.

 In general, charter schools all differ from one another, so the best course of action to gain a deeper understanding of any school is to research or get in touch with the particular schools you are interested in finding out more about.

 Charter schools can decide to be flexible with their curricula, operate with a certain amount of autonomy, and are free.
-If you have a child who has advanced academic needs and would love to specialise in things like music, drawing, etc., this is a fantastic option for you.
+If you have a child with advanced academic needs and would love to specialize in things like music, drawing, etc., this is a fantastic option.

 On the other hand, if your child is a sportsman, charter schools might not be the best choice for you.
 Charter schools struggle with inadequate funding, a lack of emphasis on extracurricular activities, poor academic performance, and other problems.